seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 provides a mechanism for the file to self-describe "abbreviations", which are effectively size optimizations for the content.

-LLVM IR files may be optionally embedded into a `wrapper`_ structure, or in a `native object file`_.
-Both of these mechanisms make it easy to embed extra data along with LLVM IR files.
+LLVM37 IR files may be optionally embedded into a `wrapper`_ structure, or in a `native object file`_.
+Both of these mechanisms make it easy to embed extra data along with LLVM37 IR files.

-This document first describes the LLVM bitstream format, describes the wrapper format, then describes the record structure used by LLVM IR files.
+This document first describes the LLVM37 bitstream format, describes the wrapper format, then describes the record structure used by LLVM37 IR files.

 .. _bitstream container format: